sseaman/skillVC/README.md

 function will be called for whenever the intent the Intent Handler is registered for is invoked by Alexa.

-What the `handleIntent(svContext)` method does is entirely up to the developer of the skill, however it must return a Card via the `callback` method provided by the svContext, even on error.
-Failure to invoke the `callback` method will stop SkillVC and not allow any downstream filters to execute.
+What the `handleIntent(svContext)` method does is entirely up to the developer of the skill, however it must return a Response via the `callback` method provided by the svContext, even on error.
+Failure to invoke the `callback` method will stop
+SkillVC and not allow any downstream filters to execute.

 Within the svContext that is passed to the function are a number of object that can be used by the Intent Handler.
-Of most interest to the Intent Handler are the CardManager and callback.
+Of most interest to the Intent Handler are the ResponseManager and callback.

-**CardManager**
+**ResponseManager**
-The CardManager is SkillVC's object for managing the cards registered with the system.
-It allows for retrieval of cards for use by Intent Handlers.
-To get the CardManager, access `svContext.appConfig.cardManager'.
-Once retrieved, an Intent Handler can call the `getCard('someCardId')` method of the CardManager to return the instance of the Card that is required.
+The ResponseManager is SkillVC's object for managing the responses registered with the system.
+It allows for retrieval of responses for use by Intent Handlers.
+To get the ResponseManager, access `svContext.appConfig.responseManager'.
+Once retrieved, an Intent Handler can call the `getResponse('someResponseId')` method of the ResponseManager to return the instance of the Response that is required.
 See the API documentation for more information and the example below for a common use case.

 **callback**